eex9/discord_terminal_chat/README.md

 ---
 hi its me astra
-this file should only read once then exit the program. run it again to run the console the file is at `./README.md` if you need to look at it again to run the bot run the `./connect.sh` bash file if you change the location of the `./connect.sh` file change the cd to point to wherever the home folder of this directory is
+this file should only read once then exit the program. run it again to run the console if you get any errors use pip to install discord.py and aioconsole the file is at `./README.md` if you need to look at it again to run the bot run the `./connect.sh` bash file if you change the location of the `./connect.sh` file change the cd to point to wherever the home folder of this directory is